 The etymology of the word suggests that gastroenterology is a field of medicine that studies stomach and intestines (gastro: relating to stomach, entero: relating to intestines, logy: study).
 In reality, it is more than just stomach and intestine.

-Some people confuse a gastroenterologist with doctors specializing in other organs of the body like hepatologist (liver specialist) or colon surgeon.
+Some people confuse specialist with doctors specializing in other organs of the body like hepatologist (liver specialist) or colon surgeon.
 It is important to know the distinction.
 Your general physician is there to help you if you need in such cases.

 Who is A Gastroenterologist?
 Why Should You See Him?

-If you have problems in following parts of your body, a gastroenterologist is your best choice.
+If you have problems in following parts of your body, a specialist would be your best choice.

 - Small Intestine